Maintenance surveys and inspections

 Every year, your owners corporation (formerly body corporate) or its delegate should inspect the common property and must review the maintenance plan.
 The results will help you determine the next work program and budget, to be presented at the annual general meeting for approval.

-Under certain circumstances, an owners corporation may have to carry out an occupational health and safety (OH&S) audit on the common property.
-These are administered by WorkSafe.
+In circumstances where your owners corporation has employees, it may have to engage WorkSafe to carry out an occupational health and safety (OH&S) audit on the common property.
+For more information, visit the WorkSafe website.

 At its annual general meeting, an owners corporation must report on the: